 Complete your claim form

-The application form can be completed online, but must be printed and signed before it is submitted to the SRO.
+While the application form can be completed online, it must be printed and signed before it is submitted to the State Revenue Office.

 Lodge your claim form

 Lodge your completed claim form and any supporting documents using one of these methods:

 By email to email@example.com with the subject line marked 'Claim for liquor subsidy'.

 Returns and Entitlements Team